kuhumcst/texton/administration.md

   </dd>
   <dt>UIlanguage</dt>
   <dd>
     A list with two elements: the ISO-639 codes for the default GUI language and for the second GUI language.
-Currently `en` and `da` respectively.
+Currently <code>en</code> and <code>da</code> respectively.
 The 'setLanguage' function is able to swap the order of the languages.
   </dd>
   <dt>SuperSets</dt>
   <dd>
     The user does not need to specify all features, and if a feature van be composed of several feature values, the user does not need to specify them all.
 To make the latter possible, the 'SuperSets' table lists how the value chosen by the user can be expanded to a multivalued, composite value.
-At the time of writing, the only feature for which this is relevant is the `Type of content` value (`facet` in internal speak).
+At the time of writing, the only feature for which this is relevant is the <code>Type of content</code> value (<code>facet</code> in internal speak).
   </dd>
   <dt>TEImetadata</dt>
   <dd>